lealceldeiro/gems/TheJavaModuleSystem/Chapter03/README.md

 - Names of all public types in exported packages
 - Names and type names of public and protected fields
 - Names, argument type names, and return type names of all public and protected methods (called method signatures)

+### Module path

+The module path is a list whose elements are artifacts or directories that contain artifacts.
+Depending on the OS, module path elements are separated by `:` (Unix-based) or `;` (Windows).
+It’s used by the module system to locate required modules that aren’t found among the platform modules.
+Both javac and java as well as other module-related commands can process it — the command-line options are `--module-path` and `-p`.